EvanHuffaker/Sudoku/README.md

 # Sudoku Solver
 The program is written in C for high efficiency so that the sudoku puzzles can be solved quickly on lightweight hardware, such as a microcontroller.

+## Disclamer
+I am just making this code for fun.
+You may use and modify without permission, although please do not reupload my files anywhere else.

 ## Use Case examples
 - Microcontrollers (C compatable)
 - Old Computers
-- Solving many puzzles in a short time
+- Solving many puzzles in a short time for redistribution.

-## Disclamer
-I am just making this code for fun.
-You may use and modify without permission, although please do not reupload my files anywhere else for redistribution.

 ## Used terminology
 - **Cell** A cell is a single square which can contain a value or pencil marks.